dfinity/interface-spec/spec/index.md

 The canister is now [empty](#canister-lifecycle).
 In particular, any incoming or queued calls will be rejected.

-A canister after *uninstalling* retains its *cycles* balance, *controllers*, history, status, and allocations.
+A canister after *uninstalling* retains its *cycle* balances, *controllers*, history, status, and allocations.

 The optional `sender_canister_version` parameter can contain the caller's canister version.
 If provided, its value must be equal to `ic0.canister_version`.